On Geometry-Enhanced Parameter-Efficient Fine-Tuning for 3D Scene Segmentation: Related Work

 \section{Related Work}

 \paragraph{Point cloud segmentation.} Point clouds serve as an efficient representation for large-scale 3D scenes.
 Consequently, point cloud segmentation becomes a fundamental task that drives the design of 3D backbone architectures.
 Since the seminal work PointNet~\cite{pointnet,pointnet++}, numerous 3D backbone architectures have been proposed for this task.
 These backbones either project the points onto a grid-like structure, \eg 3D voxel grid, to exploit 3D convolutional networks~\cite{minkowski, ocnn, seg_vx_SEGCloud, occuseg, submanifold, seg_vx_ScanComplete}, or directly process the raw unordered point sets~\cite{dgcnn, pointcnn, pointconv, randlanet, kpconv, closerlook}.
 Recently, inspired by the success of large transformer models in natural language and 2D vision~\cite{transformer, vit,tr_detr, tr_mask2former}, researchers have started training increasingly large and powerful point cloud backbones~\cite{pointnext, pttransformer, octformer, cdformer, stratified, ptv2, ptv3}.
-Although these models achieve strong performance, they typically need to be trained from scratch for each new dataset and often require specialized training recipes to reach optimal results.
+Although these models achieve strong performance, they typically need to be trained from scratch for each new dataset and often remain data-hungry~\cite{weak_10few,weak_erda,weak_erda_ext,weak_otoc}.
+To reach optimal results, specialized training recipes and learning targets are also commonly required and actively explored~\cite{bound_cbl,seg_vx_ScanComplete,pointnext}.

 Following the paradigm of large-scale pre-training that has proven successful in vision and language domains~\cite{clip, sam, dinov2, deepseekv3, gpt4o, tr_mae}, researchers have begun exploring similar strategies for 3D point clouds.
 In particular, self-supervised learning (SSL) on large 3D scene datasets has demonstrated promising results~\cite{pointcontrast, p4contrast, contrastscene, msc}.
 However, most such efforts focus on modest convolutional backbones like SparseUNet~\cite{minkowski} rather than transformer-based architectures.
 Only recently has an SSL approach been applied to a transformer-based 3D backbone: Sonata~\cite{sonata} introduced SSL for a large point transformer encoder~\cite{ptv3}, but even this method still requires full fine-tuning on each downstream dataset to achieve optimal performance.